 Brute-forcing

-Python can be used for performing brute-force attacks to crack passwords or discover hidden directories.
+Python can perform brute-force attacks to crack passwords or discover hidden directories.
 The following example demonstrates a simple password brute-forcing using a dictionary of common passwords:

 import hashlib